Brad Imes

-Bradley Imes "Brad" Smith (born March 13, 1977), better known as Brad Imes, is a retired American mixed martial artist.
-He appeared on The Ultimate Fighter 2, and has competed as a Heavyweight in the UFC, WEC, IFL, PFC, Titan FC, and King of the Cage.
+Bradley Imes "Brad" Smith (born on March 13, 1977), better known as Brad Imes, is a retired American mixed martial artist.
+He appeared on The Ultimate Fighter 2, and has competed as a Heavyweight in the Ultimate Fighting Championship (UFC), World Extreme Cagefighting (WEC), International Fight League (IFL), Palace Fighting Championship (PFC), Titan Fighting Championships (Titan FC), and King of the Cage (KOTC).

 Background

 Imes was born and raised in Maryville, Missouri.
 He began wrestling when he was five years old.
 He also played high school football in Columbia, Missouri, but did not start at a position on the team.
 Imes was 5'9" and weighed 165 lbs when he graduated before attending the University of Missouri.
 Within the next two years, Imes stood at 6'7", weighed 290 lbs, and walked on to the school's football team as a sophomore before earning a scholarship as an offensive tackle and lettering in his senior season.
 After college, Imes played for the Iowa Barnstormers of the Arena Football League for two seasons and was a strength coach for TCU.
 Imes later moved to Sacramento, California, where he worked as the general manager of a landscaping supply store before being laid off, and then began pursuing mixed martial arts.